MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     -   CO<sub>2</sub>E: 3,029.892 + 4.85 + 7.45 = 3,042.19 lb

 1. You can select **Save** to save your Calculation profile.

+    >[!NOTE] **Note:** In this scenario, the values seen in the preview may be different than the image below.
+If your preview does not show up, it is OK.**

     ![Graphical user interface, text, application, email Description automatically generated](./Images/Lab03/L03_image059.png)